hermeznetwork/docs/docs/users/hermez-wallet.md

 ## Withdrawals

 Withdrawals are a two-part process.
+The first part requires to select the Token you want to withdraw from (for example HEZ) and in the next screen click on `Withdraw` button, enter the amount to withdraw and click on `Continue`.

 After completing the first part explained above, a card appears on the Home screen or on the respective account page.
 When ready, it will show a button to finalize the withdrawal.

-*Withdrawals require paying a gas fee on L1, insufficient gas in your L1 account will cause the withdrawal to stall.
+*Withdrawals require paying an Ether gas fee on L1, insufficient gas in your L1 account will cause the withdrawal to stall.

 *Withdrawals are final and cannot be stopped, reversed, or altered in any way after initiated.

 ![](wallet/hw-withdraw.png)

+Alternatively, you can transfer your funds to a different account in Hermez and perform the withdrawal from that account.
+This may be helpful in situations where you don't have enough Ether in the original L1 account but do in a different account.

 ## My Account